 35% of employees will leave their jobs each year to go work somewhere else (Work Institute)

-The latest trend in HR of 2022 is the distribution of talent through the so-called "marketplaces".
+The latest trends in HR of 2023 include the distribution of talent through the so-called "marketplaces".
 In other words, "talent marketplaces" help to find and connect with employees within the same company or in different areas with internal career opportunities.
 These can be vacancies in the partner companies, cross-functional projects, temporary assignments, business trips, and other interaction options.
 Such opportunities are cool options to engage employees and retain them.

 Trend 5.
 Internal recruitment